 It cannot be said that the cramdown provision on motor vehicles traveled below Congress's radar.
-The topic was controversial; as shown in Section I.B. above, the provision was modified several times in different ways.3 And, while it was one of the continuing points of dispute between the debtor and the creditor interests between 1998 and 2004, ultimately the language adopted reflected a compromise worked out over several years to gain the support of secured creditors.
+The topic was controversial; as shown in Section I.B. above, the provision was modified several times in different ways.
+And, while it was one of the continuing points of dispute between the debtor and the creditor interests between 1998 and 2004, ultimately the language adopted reflected a compromise worked out over several years to gain the secured creditor's support.